 The mission of the Climate Change and Wildlife Working Group is to foster research, professional development, and information exchange on contemporary climate change, impacts on ecological systems, and responsive natural resource management for members of The Wildlife Society.
 Topics of interest to the working group include: direct and indirect impacts of contemporary climate change on wildlife, mitigation of greenhouse gas emissions, best management practices, synergistic threats, monitoring, and strategic conservation.
 The working group welcomes members from government agencies, universities, nongovernmental organizations, and the private sector.

-College and University Wildlife Education Working Group
+College and University Education Working Group

-The College and University Wildlife Education Working Group fosters the professional development of TWS members working as college/university educators, and improves the quality of higher education in wildlife ecology and conservation.
+The College and University Education Working Group fosters the professional development of TWS members working as college/university educators, and improves the quality of higher education in wildlife ecology and conservation.
 The working group provides a forum for communication among educators regarding issues such as curricula, graduate education, innovative teaching approaches, course development, technology in the classroom, improving critical thinking, experiential learning, advising, writing- across-curricula, and peer-review of teaching.

-Conservation and Outreach Education Working Group
+Conservation Education and Outreach Working Group

 Early Career Professional Working Group